benedikt-mangold/mad_toxic_discussions/README.md

+This is the complementary repository for the paper The High Cost of Incivility: Quantifying Interaction Inefficiency via Multi-Agent Monte Carlo Simulations, which can be found at [arxiv.org](https://arxiv.org/abs/2512.08345).

+The results in the paper have been obtained using the Llama 3.1 model with 405B parameters.

 # Content

-This is the complementary repository for the paper <TITLE>, which can be found at <LINK>.

-Content follows as soon as the paper is published.
+Run `run_experiment.ipynb` to reproduce results.
+You need want to connect to an available API endpoint where you serve the LLama 3.1 model with 405B parameters to reproduce results or extend.